-10. When uncheck the No Decay, the default setting of the intensity is set to1.
+10. When uncheck the No Decay, the default setting of the intensity is set to 1.
 Please change the Multiplier from 1 to 4.

 07. Render it and you will get a very bright image like the one below.
 That's because the V-Ray's default setting of the Rectangular Light is set to No Decay.
-Please follow the steps below to adjust it.
+Please follow the steps below to adjust it considered while rendering.

-09. Uncheck the No Decay.
-This will make the distance between the light and objects being considered while rendering.
 That means the object further away from the light will get less light and become darker.
-To make the object brighter, you can either increase the intensity of the light or move the light closer to the object.
+To make the object brighter, you can either increase the intensity of the light or move the light closer to the object